oracle/terraform-provider-oci/website/docs/r/devops_repository_ref.html.markdown

 # oci_devops_repository_ref
 This resource provides the Repository Ref resource in Oracle Cloud Infrastructure Devops service.

-Creates a new Ref or updates an existing one.
+Creates a new reference or updates an existing one.

 ## Example Usage